 This is often the case when families are interested in investing in real estate, but may not hold any previous experience.
 These platforms then generally need to hire experts to manage real estate properly.

 Some family offices do not have the expertise or bandwidth to manage real estate.

 Instead, the office will work with a skilled sponsor to passively invest in real estate.
 During this, the sponsor oversees the property management, providing updates and reporting directly to the family office.

 Most family offices will invest with four or five sponsors at a time.
 This helps to diversify their portfolios and mitigate risk.

-Initial investments may range from $250,000 to $5 million or more.
-Once a family office is comfortable with a sponsor, those numbers can quickly increase.
+Initial investments through a MFO may range from $250,000 to $5 million or more, and can increase once the MFO is comfortable with a sponsor.

 4. Real estate ETFs and mutual funds.

 A small number of families invest in real estate ETFs and mutual funds.
 These families tend to do so when their real estate knowledge is very limited.
 Nonetheless, the family still wants exposure to real estate.